University of Nevada, Reno: Rankings and reputation

-For 2022, University of Nevada, Reno was ranked tied for 263rd overall among national universities and tied for 132nd among public universities in the U.S. by U.S. News & World Report.
+In 2025, U.S. News & World Report ranked UNR tied for 204th overall among universities nationwide and tied for 113th among public universities.
+Also in 2025, Forbes ranked UNR 167th overall, 74th among public universities, and 36th among western universities.

-In 2022, Forbes rated the University 184 overall among universities while University of Nevada, Las Vegas by comparison ranked 303rd.
-A significant and noteworthy jump in the rankings since Forbes analysis in years prior.

-For 2020, Washington Monthly ranked UNR 138th among 389 national universities in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.
+In 2020, Washington Monthly ranked UNR 138th out of 389 universities nationally based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

 Campus

-The University of Nevada, Reno is the flagship institution of Nevada.
+The University of Nevada, Reno is Nevada's flagship institution of higher education.
 The campus is located just north of downtown Reno overlooking Truckee Meadows and the downtown casinos.

 Early construction

-The university's first building, Morrill Hall, was completed in 1887 and still stands on the historic quad at the campus' southern end.
-The hall is named after U.S. Senator Justin Morrill, author of the 1862 Land-Grant College Act.
+The university's first building, Morrill Hall, was completed in 1887 and still stands on the historic "Q" quadranagle at the campus' southern end.
+The hall is named after United States Senator Justin Morrill, author of the 1862 Morrill Land-Grant Acts.

-Lincoln Hall (all-male residence) and Manzanita Hall (all-female residence) were both opened in 1896.
-While Lincoln was under construction, boys were housed in the building which had previously held the now-defunct Bishop Whitaker's School for Girls, which had shuttered in 1894.
+Originally single-gender occupancy, Lincoln Hall for male students and Manzanita Hall for female students were both opened in 1896.
+While Lincoln was under construction, male students were housed in the building which had previously held the now-defunct Bishop Whitaker's School for Girls, which had closed in 1894.

 The Quad

-The tree-lined Quad is located in the southern part of the campus, surrounded by Morrill Hall and the Mackay School of Mines.
-This quadrangle is modeled after Thomas Jefferson's at the University of Virginia.
-The northern end of the Quad contains a statue of John William Mackay, the namesake of Nevada's Mackay School of Mines, later renamed the Mackay School of Earth Sciences and Engineering.
-The Quad and the original campus buildings surrounding it have a listing on the National Register of Historic Places along with several other early campus buildings.
+The tree-lined quadrangle, referred to as the "Quad," is located in the southern part of the campus, surrounded by Morrill Hall and the Mackay School of Mines.
+It is modeled after the quadrangle at the University of Virginia.

-Arboretum

-Across the campus of the university exists the University of Nevada, Reno Arboretum, which was established in 1985, contains a collection of trees, shrubs, flowers, ornamentals and native flora, including over 60 genera and about 200 species of trees, many with several cultivars present.
-Thirty-six mature elm trees line the Quad.

 Herbarium

-The herbarium at the University of Nevada, Reno is made up of the herbarium of the Nevada Agricultural Experiment Station (College of Agriculture) and the herbarium of the Biology Department.
+The herbarium at UNR is made up of the herbariums of the Nevada Agricultural Experiment Station in the College of Agriculture and the Biology Department.
 They have operated as one unit since 1978.
 Among those who worked at the herbarium were Patrick Beveridge Kennedy and Amos Arthur Heller at the experiment station and Philip Augustus Lehenbauer, Dwight Billings, Hugh Nelson Mozingo, Ira La Rivers and William Andrew Archer at the biology department.